 between the right ventricle and the pulmonary artery.
 As a result, only a little blood

-can get to the lungs through an extra blood vessel called the ductus arteriosus.
-Instead
+can get to the lungs through a blood vessel normally present during fetal life called

 Some children with pulmonary atresia may also have a hole between the walls of the

-The type of surgery used to fix pulmonary atresia with VSD varies.
-It depends on other
+The type of surgery used to fix pulmonary atresia with VSD depends on other problems

-problems that are present.
+that are present.
 Sometimes surgeons can fix the problem with only 1 surgery.
+In these

-In these cases, the surgeon makes an opening between the right ventricle and pulmonary
+cases, the surgeon makes an opening between the right ventricle and pulmonary artery.

-artery.
-He or she then places a tube (conduit) there and closes the hole.
-In other
+They then place a tube (conduit) there and close the hole.
+In other cases, the surgeon

-cases, the surgeon might first fix the opening between the right ventricle and pulmonary
+might first fix the opening between the right ventricle and pulmonary arteries.
+The

 Why might my child need surgery for pulmonary atresia with VSD?